loldenburg/datalayertest/README.md

 ### Update shared Helper Functions

 The client-side Mocha tests share most Helper functions with the server-side Tealium functions.
-To avoid duplicate maintenance effort, the shared functions are located in `globals\helpers.js`.
+To avoid duplicate maintenance effort, the shared functions are located in `shared/templates/helpers.js`.
+Only edit them there.

-After updates to the helper functions, re-insert them (in minified form) into the MochaChai Extension and the Tealium Function (unit_test.js) via
+After updates to the helper functions, this task re-inserts them (in minified form) into the MochaChai Extension and the Tealium Function (unit_test.js).
+You can trigger it via

 `gulp updateHelpers`

+### Don't forget to update Tealium itself

+After running any of the tasks above, make sure to update the actual Tealium Function Code in the Tealium Customer Data Hub and the Tealium iQ MochaChai Extension with the updated code.

+## Support / Questions
+Raise your questions in this repo or via email to lukas.oldenburg at dim28.ch.